xrdocs/design/_blogs/2018-08-17-peering-materials.md

 author: Cisco SP BU
 excerpt: List of materials related to Peering
 ---
-<br>All your Peering relared content in one place.
+<br>All your Peering related content in one place.

 ## XRdocs